Kai Simons

-Kai Simons is a Finnish professor of biochemistry and cell biology and physician, living and working in Germany.
+Kai Simons (born 24 May 1938) is a Finnish professor of biochemistry and cell biology and physician, living and working in Germany.
 He introduced the concept of lipid rafts, and coined the term trans-Golgi network.
 He is the co-founder and co-organizer of the European Molecular Biology Laboratory and European Molecular Biology Organization, and initiated the foundation of Max Planck Institute of Molecular Cell Biology and Genetics.

 Early life and education

 Kai Simons is the son of a physics professor.
 His father convinced him to study medicine, though he originally wanted to study physics.
 While studying at the University of Helsinki, Simons spent a summer internship in the Stockholm laboratory of Bengt Samuelsson There, he studied mechanisms of vitamin B12 absorption.
 He worked with other students to organize a campaign to fight taeniasis, a disease common in eastern Finland where eating raw fish is popular.

 After completing his MD in 1964, he began a postdoctoral fellowship at Rockefeller University in New York City, where he worked between 1966 and 1967 on blood serum protein polymorphism.